gopeeey/codewatch/packages/core/README.md

-# codewatch-installer
+# codewatch-core

-Installer for codewatch
+Core module for codewatch

 ![Screenshot of the issues list page](../../screenshots/issues.png)